 - Through mentorship and strategic planning with the PI, develop additional skills and experience valuable to long-term career goals.

-While the functions of the successful candidate will be primarily focused on the goals of the DARPA-funded research project, there will be opportunities to develop independent projects as well as participate in other ongoing lab initiatives.
+While the functions of the successful candidate will be primarily focused on the goals of the NSF-funded research project, there will be opportunities to develop independent projects as well as participate in other ongoing lab initiatives.

-The successful candidate will receive direct guidance in mentoring students, the development of new scientific skillsets, and career planning.
+The successful candidate will receive direct guidance in mentoring students, the development of new scientific skill sets, and career planning.
 In addition, funding is available to attend development workshops and conferences.
 Part of the project planning will include a roadmap for generating products that correspond with the candidate’s long-term career goals.

-The SwarmLab is an interdisciplinary research lab that studies the mechanisms underlying the coordination of large animal groups, such as ant colonies or human crowds, and their applications to complex problems such the organization of pedestrian traffic or the control of robotic swarms.
+The SwarmLab is an interdisciplinary research lab that studies the mechanisms underlying the coordination of large animal groups, such as ant colonies or human crowds, and their applications to complex problems such as the organization of pedestrian traffic or the control of robotic swarms.
 We study how information is exchanged and transformed during interactions between the members of a group, and how this can lead to the emergence of successful or catastrophic group behaviors.